bartreardon/GlassBar/README.md

 ### How to use

-Download the DMG.
+Download the DMG from the [releases](https://github.com/bartreardon/GlassBar/releases) page.
+Open.
 Run the app.

 To quit, use the status bar menu item